kach/nearley/README.md

 - Optimize.
 There are still plenty of optimizations that an enterprising JS-savant could implement.
-- Implement Joop Leo's right-recursion algorithm.
-- Ports to other languages! `pearley` for Python and `cearley` for C would be awesome.
 - Help build the builtins library by PRing in your favorite primitives.
+- Solutions to issues labeled "up for grabs" on the issue tracker.

 Nearley is MIT licensed.